Blog post titles can make or break your career in online business.

 Here are some examples:

-Marketing is normally about solving a need that someone has (although we could argue that these days marketers create artificial needs to sell us crap…).
-If you can incorporate a fear or anxiety into your title you’ll generate immediate interest.
-The title How a Single Guest Post May Have Gotten an Entire Site Penalized by Google does that extremely well because we’ve all done guest posts and we’re all kind of scared of that penalty.
+Marketing is normally about solving a need that someone has (although we could argue that these days marketers create artificial needs to sell us crap ).
+If you can incorporate a fear or anxiety into your title youll generate immediate interest.
+The title How a Single Guest Post May Have Gotten an Entire Site Penalized by Google does that extremely well because weve all done guest posts and were all kind of scared of that penalty. - Extraordinary value

 Titles that communicate an extraordinary amount of value often do really well, especially if the article itself actually follow through with the promise.
 I tried to do this with a post called My 9,381-Word Guide on How to Start a Blog and Dominate Your Niche.
 It took a long time to write but the results have been pretty good.
 In my opinion Glen is the king of these types of titles with examples like How 3 Guys Made Over $10,000,000 Last Year Without a Single Backlink.